MansaGroup/nrwl-nx-action/README.md

     projects: frontend,backend
 ```

-### Run one target on all the projects in parallel
+### Run one target on all the projects not in parallel

-This will run the `lint` target on all the projects of the workspace
+By default, nx will run tasks in parallel (with a default value of 3).
-in parallel.
+This will run the `lint` target on all the projects of the workspace without parallelization.

 > workflow.yml